hanabi1224/Programming-Language-Benchmarks/README.md

 ### Build

-To achieve better SEO, the published site is static and prerenderd, powered by [nuxt.js](https://nuxtjs.org/).
+To achieve better SEO, the published site is static and prerendered, powered by [nuxt.js](https://nuxtjs.org/).

 ### Host